What is the Canadian Human Rights Act?

 The purpose of the Canadian Human Rights Act is to ensure equality of opportunity and freedom from discrimination, in areas under federal jurisdiction.
 The idea behind the Act is that people should not be placed at a disadvantage simply because of their age, sex, race or any other of the prohibited grounds of discrimination covered by the Act.

-Under the Canadian Human Rights Act, the role of the Commission is to try to resolve and to investigate allegations of discrimination in employment and in the provision of services within federal jurisdiction.
-Under the Employment Equity Act, the Commission’s role is to ensure that federally regulated employers provide equal opportunities for employment to the four designated groups: women, Aboriginal people, persons with disabilities and members of visible minorities.
+Under the Canadian Human Rights Act, the role of the Canadian Human Rights Commission is to try to resolve and to investigate allegations of discrimination in employment and in the provision of services within federal jurisdiction.
+Under the Employment Equity Act, the Commission’s role is to ensure that federally regulated employers provide equal opportunities for employment to the four designated groups:

 Equality does not always mean treating everyone the same.
 In fact, identical treatment of all employees can produce serious inequality!
 Coworkers may require variable treatment in order to achieve equality of opportunity.

 Employers and service providers have an obligation to adjust rules, policies or practices to enable you to participate fully.
 It applies to needs that are related to the grounds of discrimination which are protected under the Canadian Human Rights Act.
 This is called the duty to accommodate.

 The duty to accommodate means that sometimes it is necessary to treat someone differently in order to prevent or reduce discrimination.
 For examples, asking all job applicants to pass a written test may not be fair to a person with a visual disability.
 In such cases, the duty to accommodate may require that alternative arrangements be made to ensure that a person or group can fully participate.